JuanmaCopia/lissa/INSTALL.md

 sed -i -E "s/package heapsolving.*/package mycasestudy;/g" src/examples/mycasestudy/LinkedList.java
 ```

-Then, add the code of the `removeBuggy` methods above to file `src/examples/mycasestudy/LinkedList.java`. **Habria que instalar nano en la VM para poder editar?
-O lo proveemos al metodo en algun archivo como con el main?**

-### Step 2: Add a driver method to symbolically execute the target method using LISSA
+### Step 2: Add the target program and the main entry point

-The second step is to add a driver (`main`) method to `src/examples/mycasestudy/LinkedList.java` symbolically execute `removeBuggy` using `LISSA`.
+The second step is to add target program `removeBuggy` and the main entry point (`main`) method to `src/examples/mycasestudy/LinkedList.java` to symbolically execute `removeBuggy` using `LISSA`.
 An example `main` is shown below:

 ```
 public static void main(String[] args) {